planningalerts-scrapers/wingecarribee/README.md

-# Camden Council Scraper
+# Wingercarribee Shire Council Scraper

-Camden Council involves the followings
+Wingercarribee Shire Council involves the followings
 * Server - .NET - ApplicationMaster
 * Accept Terms - Yes
 * Cookie tracking - No, but I may just as well use it because it need UserAgent